flash-oss/allserver/README.md

    - Same for other protocols.
 1. **Protocol-level things must NOT be used for business-level logic (i.e. no REST)**
    - This makes your (micro)service protocol agnostic.
-   - The HTTP status codes must be used for protocol-level errors only.
+   - E.g. the HTTP status codes must be used for protocol-level errors only.
-   - Caller should expect the object of the same shape no matter what (configurable though).
 1. **All procedures must accept single argument - JavaScript options object**
    - This makes your (micro)service protocol agnostic.
 1. **Procedures introspection (aka programmatic discovery) should work out of the box**